Balneotherapy

 Balneotherapy (balneum "bath") is a method of treating diseases by bathing, a traditional medicine technique usually practiced at spas.
 Since ancient times, humans have used hot springs, public baths and thermal medicine for therapeutic effects.
 While it is considered distinct from hydrotherapy, there are some overlaps in practice and in underlying principles.
 Balneotherapy may involve hot or cold water, massage through moving water, relaxation, or stimulation.
 Many mineral waters at spas are rich in particular minerals such as silica, sulfur, selenium, and radium.
 Medicinal clays are also widely used, a practice known as 'fangotherapy'.

 Definition and characteristics

 "Balneotherapy" is the practice of immersing a subject in mineral water or mineral-laden mud; it is part of the traditional medicine of many cultures and originated in hot springs, cold water springs, or other sources of such water, like the Dead Sea.

 Presumed effect on diseases

-Balneotherapy may be recommended for a wide range of illnesses, including arthritis, skin conditions and fibromyalgia.
-Balneotherapy should be discussed in advance with a physician before beginning treatment, since a number of conditions, like heart disease and pregnancy, can result in a serious adverse effect.
+Balneotherapy may be recommended for various illnesses, including arthritis, skin conditions and fibromyalgia.
+Balneotherapy should be discussed in advance with a physician before beginning treatment since several conditions, like heart disease and pregnancy, can result in a serious adverse effect.